needle-mirror/com.unity.xr.hands/Documentation~/index.md

 The XR Hands package defines the API for hand tracking, but doesn't implement the feature itself.
 To use hand tracking on a target platform, you also need a separate *provider plug-in* package for that platform that has been updated to provide hand-tracking data to the [XRHandSubsystem](xref:UnityEngine.XR.Hands.XRHandSubsystem), the subsystem which this package defines.

+This package will work with OpenXR if the OpenXR package is installed and in use.

-To see if the provider plug-in package you use supports hand tracking, check the documentation for that package.
+To see if other provider plug-in packages you use supports hand tracking, check the documentation for those packages.

 > [!NOTE]
 > XR Hands will not work on a target platform unless you also install the provider plug-in package for that platform.
 See [Install XR Hands](xref:xrhands-install) for detailed setup instructions.